 There are several treatment options available for children who stutter.
 This article seeks to provide an outline of the evidence-based speech therapy options available.
 Therapy for stuttering may be provided with the guidance of a qualifed speech pathologist.

-These programs work on manipulation speech to help control stuttering like the Camperdown Program, which slows down speech rate to assist with fluency control.
-Speech restructuring can be successful for older children in their early teens however children below the age of 10 years often do not like using the speech pattern, and relapse is common.
+The Camperdown Program works on manipulation of speech to help control stuttering.
+This slows down speech rate to assist with fluency control.
+The Camperdown can be successful for older children in their early teens.
+However, it is not usually as successful for younger children.

 This article was written by our Speech Pathologist Ashleigh Fattah who is a Speech Pathology Australia member.
-If you have difficulties with speech, make an appointment.
+If you have difficulties with speech or would like treatment for stuttering, make an appointment.
 We‘ll provide you with effective therapy targeted to your concerns.
 Contact us today.

 2. Trajkovski N., Andrews C., Onslow M., O’Brian S., Packman A., Menzies R. (2011).
 A phase II trial of the Westmead Program: Syllable-timed speech treatment for pre-school children who stutter.
 International Journal of Speech-Language Pathology, 13(6): 500-509. pubmed link

 3. The Westmead Program for Stuttering treatment. article link